ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 ## Instructions

-To get comfortable with building command line tools we will start with a simple todo list application.
+### Features

-Our command line application should satisfy the following:
+Our command line To-Do list manager should support the following commands and
+flags:

 - `node toDo.js` displays helpful information on using the application
 - `node toDo.js add Do the dishes` adds a todo list item with text `Do the dishes` with a default priority of 3